AMC Hornet: American Rally

-In 1976, VAM introduced the Gremlin X for the first time in Mexico, retaking the economical sporty concept originally held by the Rally model.
-Engineers improved the power output of the 258 CID I6 without rising gas emissions with a higher, 8.0:1 compression ratio.
+In 1976, VAM introduced the Gremlin X in Mexico, retaking the economical sporty concept originally held by the Rally model.
+Engineers improved the output of the 258 CID I6 without rising gas emissions with a higher, 8.0:1 compression ratio.
 This, along with the subcompact's lighter body, made the 1976 Gremlin X outperform the low-compression 1975 American Rally even though it was not offered with the new four-speed transmission.
 To avoid internal competition in both performance models as well as further pushing the line's concept change, VAM proceeded to upgrade the American Rally to differentiate it from the new subcompact version.
 The 1976 models switched to the 200 hp 7.7:1 compression ratio VAM 282 CID I6 with Holley 2300 two-barrel carburetor and 266-degree camshaft, shared with the VAM Pacer and all Classic models.
 This marked for the first time the presence of VAM's largest engine in the Hornet-based compact line.
 Changes to the 258 six were still in process as well for the 282, thus the existing version was continued.
 The 1976 American Rally had improved performance with its higher displacement, large-diameter valves, larger intake manifold, and larger carburetor.
-The model outperformed its predecessors with the exception of the 1972 Rambler American Rally with its 9.5:1 compression ratio 252 cu in six, which was still half a second faster despite its high-flow one-barrel carburetor, small intake manifold, three-speed transmission, higher numerical rear gear ratio, and lower displacement.
+The model outperformed its predecessors except for the 1972 Rambler American Rally with its 9.5:1 compression ratio 252 cu in six, which was still half a second faster despite its high-flow one-barrel carburetor, small intake manifold, three-speed transmission, higher numerical rear gear ratio, and lower displacement.

 Additionally, the 1976 American Rally included improvements consisting of power front disk brakes, power steering, and tinted windshield, as standard equipment.
 The four-speed transmission and heater were also standard.
 New seat patterns and door panel designs (without the etched Rally emblem) were used, while gauges were changed to a 160 km/h speedometer and 6,000 RPM tachometer.
 New dome light lens design and longer sun visors were shared with the American and Gremlin.
 The new engine and standard equipment coupled with the mid-year discontinuation of the 1976 Classic AMX (Matador X) made the American Rally the top-of-the-line performance model of the company.
 The sportiness and concept were fairly close to that of the 1972–1976 VAM Javelins and Classic AMXs.
 With the engine change, the rear quarter panel emblems morphed into "4.6" units.
 After only one year, the model name "Rally" emblem on the rear panel was once again redesigned.